 All Students, whether in Plan A or Plan B, must be enrolled for two summer, one fall, and one spring semester of EP 995 OR EP 943 credit.
 Enrollment is required during the period of internship.
-For example, students who begin their internship on July 1, 2018 enroll in Summer 2018, Fall 2018, Spring 2019, and Summer 2019 to cover the time period of July 1 to June 30.
+For example, students who begins their internship on July 1, 2021 enrolls in Summer 2021, Fall 2021, Spring 2022, and Summer 2022 to cover the time period of July 1 to June 30.
 ONLY for students beginning their internship on September 1 or later, enrollment for the summer preceding internship is not required.